 "Temporarily absent" is defined as away from the unit for less than 60 days for the head of household and less than 180 days for all other household members.
+Absence of the head of household of a single person household is considered Absence of Entire Family.
 An employed head, spouse, or cohead absent from the unit more than 180 consecutive days due to employment will continue to be considered a family member.
 An individual who is or is expected to be absent from the assisted unit for more than 180 consecutive days is considered permanently absent and no longer a family member.